 - Have your urine checked as you have been told by your doctor.

-- Signs of high magnesium levels like change in thinking clearly and with logic, feeling sluggish, slow movements, shortness of breath, upset stomach, or very bad dizziness or passing out.
+- Signs of high magnesium levels like confusion, feeling sluggish, slow movements, shortness of breath, upset stomach, or very bad dizziness or passing out.

 - Cloudy or pink-red urine.